 Hi!
-I'm Winnie, a first year Ph.D. in Computer Science at Stanford.
+I'm Winnie, a second year Ph.D. in Computer Science at Stanford.

 In 2016, I graduated with a B.S. degree in Mathematics from Stanford.

 In 2017, I obtained an M.S. in Computer Science from here as well.

 I am currently being advised by Professor Ron Fedkiw, and have worked in Professor Leo Guibas' and Professor Silvio Savarese's labs.
 My academic interests mainly lie at the intersection of Applied Mathematics, Visual Arts, and Machine Learning; this includes but is not limited to Graphics, 3D Vision, and Computational Geometry.